Kusum Kusum Prem

 Kusum Kusum Prem (কুসুম কুসুম প্রেম) is a Bangladeshi Bengali language film.
-It was released 2011.
-The film directed by Mushfiqur Rahman Gulzar who also wrote the story.
-The film produced by Impress Telefilm Limited.
+It was released in 2011.
+The film was directed by Mushfiqur Rahman Gulzar who also wrote the story.
+The film was produced by Impress Telefilm Limited.
 Film stars Moushumi, Ferdous and Riaz in lead roles along with ATM Shamsuzzaman, Prabir Mitra, Khaleda Akter Kalpana, Amol Bose and Nasima Khan.

 Plot

-Kusum Kusum Prem, portraying life of a destitute woman namely Kusum.
+Kusum Kusum Prem portrays the life of a destitute woman named Kusum.